How to set PI caps & day-parting

 Request PI routing setup

 Send states, intake hours (time zone), seats, and a starting cap.
-We’ll confirm availability and recommended controls.
+We’ll confirm routing fit and recommended controls.